|

 orchestra.

-Laszlo Halasz, through their contacts with the Cincinnati Symphony
+Gabor and Laszlo Halasz, through their contacts with the Cincinnati

-Orchestra and conductor Thor Johnson, saw an opportunity to make recordings
+Symphony Orchestra and conductor Thor Johnson, saw an opportunity

-of this Finnish wonder of harmony, strength and authenticity.
-These
+to make recordings of this Finnish wonder of harmony, strength and

-Hall, music critic Arthur Darack reported in the Cincinnati
+in Cincinnati's Music Hall, music critic Arthur Darack reported

 "This